-- (1) Each of our NEOs participated in a salary reduction program from December 1, 2022 through May 31, 2023, where each NEO elected to forego 15% of his base salary, as described above.
-Messrs.
-Sharan, Zagorsek, Hom, and Stonehocker each received restricted stock awards in lieu of their foregone base salary, as shown in the August 21, 2023 grants in the "Grants of Plan-Based Awards" table below.
-Dr. Mohajer did not receive restricted stock in lieu of his salary reduction. - (2) The amounts disclosed represent the aggregate grant date fair value of stock awards granted to our named executive officers during the fiscal year ended December 31, 2023 under our 2022 Incentive Plan, calculated in accordance with Financial Accounting Standards Board ASC Topic 718.
+- (1) The amounts disclosed represent the aggregate grant date fair value of stock awards granted to our named executive officers during the fiscal year ended December 31, 2024 under our 2022 Incentive Plan, calculated in accordance with Financial Accounting Standards Board ASC Topic 718.
 The assumptions used in calculating the grant date fair value of the stock awards are set forth in the notes to our audited financial statements included elsewhere in this Annual Report.
-This amount does not reflect the actual economic value that may be realized by the named executive officer. - (3) As applicable, reflects amounts earned in Fiscal 2023 and paid in March 2024 pursuant to the respective Bonus Plan.
-For further information please see our CD&A. - (4) Represents fair value of 600,000 shares of service vesting-based restricted stock granted on August 2023 as part of the company wide annual compensation review.
-The service vesting-based restricted stock award will vest in equal installments on a monthly schedule on September 1, 2023. - (5) Represents fair value of 350,000 shares of service vesting-based restricted stock granted on August 2023 as part of the company wide annual compensation review.
-The service vesting-based restricted stock award will vest 1/36 on a monthly schedule on September 1, 2023 with the remainder vesting over 3 years.
-Per SEC rules, this amount does not include 22,636 shares of service vesting-based restricted stock granted in August 2023 which was vested immediately, in lieu of the 15% salary reduction from December 2022 through May 2023.
-This grant is shown below in the "Grants of Plan-Based Awards" table.

-- (6) Represents fair value of 350,000 shares of service vesting-based restricted stock granted on August 2023 as part of the company wide annual compensation review.
-The service vesting-based restricted stock award will vest 1/36 on a monthly schedule on September 1, 2023 with the remainder vesting over 3 years.
-Per SEC rules, this amount does not include 25,723 shares of service vesting-based restricted stock granted August 2023 which was vested immediately, in lieu of the 15% salary reduction from December 2022 through May 2023.
-This grant is shown below in the "Grants of Plan-Based Awards" table. - (7) Represents fair value of 200,000 shares of service vesting-based restricted stock granted on August 2023 as part of the company wide annual compensation review.
-The service vesting-based restricted stock award will vest 1/36 on a monthly schedule on September 1, 2023 with the remainder vesting over 3 years.
-Per SEC rules, this amount does not include 22,655 shares of service vesting-based restricted stock granted August 2023 which was vested immediately, in lieu of the 15% salary reduction from December 2022 through May 2023.
-This grant is shown below in the "Grants of Plan-Based Awards" table. - (8) Represents fair value of 200,000 shares of service vesting-based restricted stock granted on August 2023 as part of the company wide annual compensation review.
-The service vesting-based restricted stock award will vest 1/36 on a monthly schedule on September 1, 2023 with the remainder vesting over 3 years.
-Per SEC rules, this amount does not include 22,458 shares of service vesting-based restricted stock granted August 2023 which was vested immediately, in lieu of the 15% salary reduction from December 2022 through May 2023.
-This grant is shown below in the "Grants of Plan-Based Awards" table.
+This amount does not reflect the actual economic value that may be realized by the named executive officer. - (2) As applicable, reflects cash amounts earned in Fiscal 2024 and paid in February 2025 pursuant to the Company's annual incentive arrangement.
+For further information, please see our CD&A. - (3) Represents the fair value of 1,500,000 service vesting-based restricted stock granted on August 1, 2024 as part of the company wide annual compensation review.
+The service vesting-based restricted stock award will vest 1/36 on a monthly schedule beginning on September 1, 2024 with the remainder vesting over 3 years subject to the executive's continued employment with the Company through the applicable vesting date. - (4) Represents the fair value of 750,000 service vesting-based restricted stock granted on August 1, 2024 as part of the company wide annual compensation review.
+The service vesting-based restricted stock award will vest 1/36 on a monthly schedule beginning on September 1, 2024 with the remainder vesting over 3 years subject to the executive's continued employment with the Company through the applicable vesting date. - (5) Represents the fair value of 750,000 service vesting-based restricted stock granted on August 1, 2024 as part of the company wide annual compensation review.
+The service vesting-based restricted stock award will vest 1/36 on a monthly schedule beginning on September 1, 2024 with the remainder vesting over 3 years subject to the executive's continued employment with the Company through the applicable vesting date. - (6) Represents the fair value of 400,000 service vesting-based restricted stock granted on August 1, 2024 as part of the company wide annual compensation review.
+The service vesting-based restricted stock award will vest 1/36 on a monthly schedule beginning on September 1, 2024 with the remainder vesting over 3 years subject to the executive's continued employment with the Company through the applicable vesting date. - (7) Represents the fair value of 400,000 service vesting-based restricted stock granted on August 1, 2024 as part of the company wide annual compensation review.
+The service vesting-based restricted stock award will vest 1/36 on a monthly schedule beginning on September 1, 2024 with the remainder vesting over 3 years subject to the executive's continued employment with the Company through the applicable vesting date.